 mail() function to perform remote code execution, under rare circumstances.

 Mod_evasive is a module for Apache and Windows Server IIS (using Helicon Ape).
 It provides protection and evasive action in the event of an HTTP DoS-, DDoS or brute force attack.
 Detection is performed by creating an internal dynamic hash table of IP Addresses and URIs, and denies an IP address access to a website if it’s requesting the same page more than 10 times a second.
 This is configurable.Continue reading

 WordPress xmlprc.php DDoS and brute-force attacks.
 How to identify, block, mitigate and leverage these xmlrpc.php scans, brute-force, and user enumeration attacks on WordPress sites… Secure WordPress xmlprc.php interface and reduce service disruption.

 Malware Must Die! has done a great, and extensive write-up on the subject of hacked and abused FTP sites (accounts).
 This topic fits well within my daily routine investigating and closing down hacked websites, for which I have to use various techniques for finding those hacked sites.
 As you might know, website security is one of the major themes of this site.

-PHP file upload security: How to validate MIME types in PHP.
-It is important to validate the MIME type of files in your web application.
-Especially MIME types of files uploaded by an upload form on your website.
-With PHP, the best way to validate MIME types is with the PHP extension Fileinfo.
-Any other method might not be as good or secure, and unfortunately those other methods are still wildly used…
+How to check the file type in PHP and secure file uploads: it is important to validate MIME types in PHP.
+Especially of files uploaded through an upload form to your website.
+Using PHP, the best way to validate MIME types is with the PHP extension Fileinfo.
+Any other method might not be as good or secure as you might think…Continue reading